-Having received our new sample of masking tape, we were really keen to have a go at printing off some new things.
-For a start, however, we thought we’d check that everything was working ok by printing off some old favourites like our unicorn and elephant.
-Unfortunately, our first attempts with the new tape really didn’t turn out at all well, and we found that all our prints simply refused to adhere to the tape; even ones like the elephant which had previously caused us no problem at all.
+Having received our new sample of masking tape, we were keen to have a go at printing off some new ideas.
+For a start, however, we thought we would check that everything was working as it should by printing off some old favourites like our unicorn and elephant.
+Unfortunately, our first attempts with the new tape did not turn out at all well, and we found that all our prints simply refused to adhere to the tape.
+Even ones like the elephant had issues which had previously caused us no problem at all.

-Clearly, we had a bit more investigation to do.
+We had a bit more investigation to do.

 Examining the resulting GCode showed that a GCode of ‘M107’ was replaced with a GCode of ‘M106 S255’.
 We decided to try this with our printed unicorn, and, sure enough, we found that changing this setting had the desired result of causing the print head cooling fan to come on right from the beginning of the print, and this provided much better print bed adhesion.

 Pleased with the progress we were making, we decided to investigate some more options within the Cura slicing program.
 One of the other issues that we had had with our printed unicorn was that the rear end of the unicorn was not printing very well because there was no support for areas that were not in contact with the print bed.
 We had noticed that there was a ‘Support type’ option under the basic settings within Cura.
 For the prints that we had done, we had opted for a setting of ‘None’; i.e., no support.
 We thought we would have a go at printing one with a support type setting of ‘Everywhere’.
 The trade-off for this setting was that the print would take an additional 7 minutes; however, the finished result was well worth the extra time, as can be seen in the image below:

 The unicorn on the right was printed with no support, whereas the one on the left had a support type setting of ‘Everywhere’.
 This causes the print areas not in contact with the print bed to be supported using a small platform, which can simply be snapped or cut off once the print is complete.